 POWER POLITICS RESTRICTS OUR LIVES: Unfair Job interviews

 Interviewers are biased towards the company they recruit for, they want ‘bang for buck.’
 Exploitative companies search for the most talented individuals willing to accept low rates.

-The working poor and income inequality are rising.
-Although job applicants are exploited regardless of colour, age or qualification, woman and black people remain worse off.
+The working poor and income inequality is rising.
+Although job applicants are exploited regardless of colour, age or qualification, women and black people remain worse off.

 Recruiters expect applicants to negotiate, a lack of confidence and preparation works against those who can’t and who simply agree to what they are told by a biased interviewer.
 When the interviewer advises you, understand they are softening you up for negotiation.
 They only really care about how much the employer will end up paying.

 Negotiation is about stating facts and why they are relevant to the discussion.
 This means if you can’t argue why you should be paid more, you could be paid less!
 To earn more, know how to negotiate based on facts, not feelings.

 Celebrate the Opportunity to Negotiate But Watch Out For Unfair Job interviews

 A job interview is your opportunity to shine, especially when it comes to pay.

 Most job adverts fail to disclose pay information, understand that this is because firms want to have an advantage over you during discussions about money.
 The less you know about what they pay, the less you are likely to earn.